Sugar-Free Tamagoyaki (Japanese Rolled Omelet)

 Recipe Ingredients

-You’ll need the following ingredients to make this Japanese Egg Roll:
+You’ll need the following ingredients to make this Tamagoyaki:

 Ingredients for Easy fluffy tamagoyaki(Japanese omelette)

-• Soy milk: I prefer unsweetened soy milk, but feel free to substitute it with other milk or even water.
-Adding soy milk will result in a softer texture for your tamagoyaki.
+• Soy Milk: Unsweetened soy milk is my go-to choice, but you can substitute it with any milk or even water.
+Adding soy milk creates a softer, fluffier texture in your tamagoyaki.

 How To Make Tamagoyaki: STEP BY STEP